Religious Symbols Used To Discourage Littering (and Urinating in Public)-again

 What were these toriis doing by the roadside if they did not indicate the presence of a shrine or sacred object?
 This question led us to stopping the car and getting out for a closer look.
-Writing on the back of the unusually thin gate told us that what we had found were GOMI YOKE TORII, or garbage preventing torii, set up by the owner of the roadside forest to discourage littering!
-These most familiar signs of the sacred, along with Jizo statues(popular Buddhist images), are becoming more and more frequently used to discourage littering and public urination.
+Some writing on the back of the unusually thin gate told us that what we had found were GOMI YOKE TORII (ゴミよけ鳥居) -or Garbage Preventing Torii, set up by the owner of the roadside forest to discourage littering!
+Apparently, these most familiar signs of the sacred, along with Jizo statues(popular Buddhist images), are becoming more and more frequently used to discourage littering and public urination.

-Though most Japanese you talk to will probably deny that they are religious, in actuallity most seem to still have respect for (or more likely fear of !) the Gods and Buddhas.
-When rolling down the car window to chuck out an empy can or wrapper , the sight of a torii or jizo would almost surely make the typical Japanese hold on to their trash.
-Few would want to risk the wrath of retribution (in Japanese, BACHI GA ATARU) and for most Japanese it is just plain common sense not to pollute a shrine or a temple.
+Though most Japanese you talk to will probably deny that they are religious, in actuallity, most still seem to have respect for (or maybe fear of !) the Gods and Buddhas.
+When rolling down the car window to chuck out an empy can or wrapper , the sight of a torii or jizo would almost surely make the typical Japanese hold on to their trash instead o fthrowing.
+Few would want to risk the wrath of retribution (in Japanese, BACHI GA ATARU).
+And besides, for most Japanese it is just plain common sense not to pollute a shrine or a temple.
 On the internet I have found several discussions of why toriis and Jizo are used (effectively) in this way.
 The usual responses are: “Are you a Japanese?
-If you are Japanese you surely understand why people wouldn’t litter around a torii!”
+If you are, then there`s certainly no need to explain why people wouldn’t litter around a torii!”

 It is also possible to buy stencil sheets for painting small torii gates on walls or the sides of buildings.
 These are usually effective in keeping these structures urine free.